zlszhonglongshen/A-Light-and-Fast-Face-Detector-for-Edge-Devices/face_detection/README.md

 ## Face Detection
-The subdir includes face detection related codes.
+This subdir includes face detection related codes.
 Some descriptions has been presented in repo README.md.

 ### Recent Update